PyRigi/PyRigi/doc/development/howto/database_interface.md

 ### One-line queries with `fetch`

-The `fetch` method runs a whole query in a single call, taking the columns, filters, ordering, and paging as arguments:
+The {meth}`~pyrigi.graphDB.service.GraphStoreService.fetch` method runs a whole query in a single call, taking the columns, filters, ordering, and paging as arguments:

 ```python